pwmt/zathura/doc/man/zathurarc.5.rst

   * Value type: Boolean
   * Default value: false

+*statusbar-page-percent*
+  Display (current page / total pages) as a percent in the statusbar.

+  * Value type: Boolean
+  * Default value: false

 *statusbar-home-tilde*
   Display a short version of the file path, which replaces $HOME with ~, in the statusbar.